digital-blueprint/handbook/docs/frontend/dev/coding_standard.md

 To invoke the tools:

-* `yarn lint` - will run eslint on the project and warn on errors
+* `npm lint` - will run eslint on the project and warn on errors
-* `yarn format` - will reformat the project using both eslint and prettier
+* `npm format` - will reformat the project using both eslint and prettier

 ## Prettier Pitfalls